TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/JavaScript/README.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)

-*   :confused: Explain how prototypal inheritance works
+*   :sunglasses: Explain how prototypal inheritance works

 In JavaScript, the inheritance is prototype-based.
 That means that there are no classes.
 Instead, an object inherits from another object.